jconorgrogan/Informational-Constructivism/README.md

 **4.1.
 Emergence: Subjective Sequence (The Experience of Time).**
 *   The ordered sequence of internal informational states or sub-patterns, as defined by the preferred Internal Ranking Function `f` (Section 3.3), *is what constitutes* the subjective, time-like sequence experienced by (or essential to the coherent operation of) the observer-shape `Ω`.
     *   The observer's "state" at a point in its subjective sequence *is* the informational content of the part of `G_Ω` at that rank `j` in the `f`-order.
 "Memory" and "anticipation" are structural relationships along this `f`-ordered path.
+The experience of "flow" is akin to awareness traversing this pre-existing, `f`-ordered sequence of informational states within the static `G_Ω` – the "movie" of experience is fully encoded on the "reel" (the static structure `G_Ω` with its ordering `f`), not generated by a "projector" in a separate, flowing time.
     *   *Note on Consciousness:* AC describes the structural prerequisites for a system behaving as conscious.
 "Subjectivity" is posited as the intrinsic perspective from "inside" such a specific, low-cost, self-ranking informational structure (a Russellian stance on phenomenal properties correlated with specific informational structures).

 **4.2.
 Property: Effective Irreversibility (The Arrow of Time).**